allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 or in details view <img src="/docs/latest/icons/ico-split-view.svg" alt="Details view" className="icon size-md space-sm" />,
 using the buttons on the top left of the page.
 Use the table view for a comparative view of your Dataviews according to columns of interest.
 Use the details view to access a selected Dataview’s details, while keeping the Dataview list in view.
+Details view can also be accessed by double clicking a specific Dataview in the table view to open its details view.

 ![Dataviews table](../../img/hyperdatasets/webapp_dataviews_table.png)